 UBC Farm Practicum in Sustainable Agriculture

-The UBC Farm Practicum in Sustainable Agriculture is a five to seventh-month experiential learning program designed for aspiring farmers, environmental educators, gardeners, and students interested in applying knowledge about sustainable agriculture and food systems.
+The UBC Farm Practicum in Sustainable Agriculture is a four to six-month experiential learning program designed for aspiring farmers, environmental educators, gardeners, and students interested in applying knowledge about sustainable agriculture and food systems.

 2014 Graduate - Lentelus Farms Comox Valley